droonga/droonga.org/tutorial/1.0.6/groonga/index.md

     # service droonga-engine stop
     # service droonga-http-server stop

-If you installed services manually without the installation script, you have to stop services by raw commands like:
+If you installed services manually, see [the manual installation tutorial](../manual-install/#stop-services).

-    # droonga-engine-stop
-    # droonga-http-server-stop

 After verification, start services again, on each Droonga node.